Digital marketing campaigns can help you get more traffic, improve your brand awareness, drive more sales, and much more.

 No matter if you’re creating an SEO, PPC, email, Facebook, or an entirely different campaign, keyword research can help to move you in the right direction.

-The goal with keyword research is to put yourself in your customer’s shoes and think about the kinds of keywords they’ll be typing into Google (or another platform) when searching for your products and services.
+The goal of keyword research is to put yourself in your customer’s shoes and think about the kinds of keywords they’ll be typing into Google (or another platform) when searching for your products and services.

 Spend time brainstorming keywords that fit this description and then run these keywords through keyword tools to find SEO keywords and phrases that have decent volume and not much competition.